KomodoPlatform/developer-docs/docs/005-installations/_019-common-runtime-parameters.md

 See also [`setgenerate`](#setgenerate).

+#### :pushpin: Examples:

-> Using gen as a runtime parameter:
+Using gen as a runtime parameter:

 ```
 komodod -gen
 ```

-> Using gen as a default value in the coin's .conf file:
+Using gen as a default value in the coin's .conf file:

 ```
 gen=0